gvwilson/sensibleadventures/nardica/nardica.md

 "Good luck," Iffy said.
-She straightened up and walked quickly the rest of the way to the *Guinevere*, her lips moving as she practiced what she was going to say to her aunt and uncle.
+She straightened up and walked quickly the rest of the way to the *Guinevere*, her lips moving as she practiced what she was going to say to her foster parents.

 Metal clanged on metal as she reached the ship.
 "Affing shadding---dammit!"